Learn about sensitive information types

 Identifying and classifying sensitive items that are under your organization's control is the first step in the Information Protection discipline.
 Microsoft Purview provides three ways of identifying items so that they can be classified:

-- automated pattern recognition, like sensitive information types
+- via automated pattern recognition, as with sensitive information types

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.